Dr Thomas Walker

-Tom is interested in novel methods of control for arboviral diseases such as dengue and Japanese encephalitis and joined the Department of Disease Control in Feb 2014.
-Tom was awarded a Sir Henry Dale Wellcome Trust/Royal Society Fellowship (2014-2019) in addition to the Wellcome-Beit Prize.
-His fellowship research aims to use the endosymbiotic bacterium Wolbachia to reduce the transmission of Japanese encephalitis virus in Culex mosquitoes.
-Tom previously held Research fellow positions at Monash University and the University of Queensland in Australia in which he was working on the eliminate dengue project (www.eliminatedengue.com).
+Tom is interested in novel methods of control for mosquito-borne diseases such as dengue, Japanese encephalitis and malaria and joined the Department of Disease Control in 2014.
+Tom was awarded a Sir Henry Dale Wellcome Trust/Royal Society Fellowship (2014-2022) in addition to the Wellcome-Beit Prize.
+His fellowship research aims to use the endosymbiotic bacterium Wolbachia to reduce the transmission of human pathogens including arboviruses and malaria parasites in mosquitoes.
+Tom previously held Research fellow positions at Monash University and the University of Queensland in Australia in which he played a key role generating and characterising Wolbachia-infected mosquito lines for the World Mosquito program (https://www.worldmosquitoprogram.org/).
 Tom obtained a Dphil from the University of Oxford, MSc (Distinction) Biology and Control of Disease Vectors from LSHTM and BSc Biology from Imperial College.

-Tom lectures and runs practicals and is a member of the exam board for the MSc Medical Entomology for Disease Control and MSc Medical Parasitology courses.
-Tom is co-organiser of module 3141 (Vector Sampling, Identification & Incrimination) and supervises MSc student projects and PhD students.
+Tom lectures and leads practicals and is a member of the exam board for the MSc Medical Entomology for Disease Control and MSc Medical Parasitology courses.
+Tom is co-organiser of module 3141 (Vector Sampling, Identification & Incrimination) and supervises MSc student projects and 4 PhD students on:

 Tom's research output can be viewed on google scholar: